 The camp is centered around participants working in small groups to complete an independent scientific research project.
 Campers will ask scientific questions then design and conduct experiments to test their questions.
 Female scientists will offer mentorship throughout this process.
 The camp will culminate with students giving a scientific presentation about their research to their peers.
 Students will interact with local female scientists and research that is being done around Truckee area.
 They will learn current research methods that can be incorporated into their own research.Each day, in addition to their research, students will have opportunities to explore, swim, and kayak on Webber Lake.

 Meg Seifert, Headwaters’ executive director, will lead the camp.
 Meg has a PhD in Biology and is passionate about science education.
-She will be assisted by MaryEllen Benier, Headwaters program assistant, as well as many PhD graduate students from UNR and UC Davis.
 The camp will be fully staffed with female scientists who will not only provide excellent program instruction, but also serve as role models of success in the sciences.
 They will help guide the projects and teach the students about their own work as well.

 Evening Program: The girls will have dinner with the female scientists they worked with during the day.
 Each scientist will share more about her research and talk about how she became involved in the sciences.
 Campers will work in groups to review their hypotheses and create data collection goals.
 They will have time to talk about their ideas with the scientists.

-Morning: The groups will do service work at the campground or trails around Webber Lake.
+Morning: The groups will complete a service project at the campground or trails around Webber Lake.
 We want to give back to the natural space we are using.
 Lunch will be in the field.
 They will have time in the afternoon to collect more data as needed.
 They will also enjoy free time to hike, swim, or kayak.